-2.6.2 Planning and implementation of ground preparation and drainage works minimises potential negative impacts including: • Soil and soil carbon losses • Damage to existing peatland, wetland, and water courses or bodies.
-Discussion with the owner/manager Management planning documentation including grant approvals Field observation.
-The owner/manager should consider: Agreed, but it should be noted that further research into forest soils and carbon needs to be carried out 2.7 Woodland restructuring Even-aged woodlands shall be Management planning Restructuring should be planned and implemented in MAKE CONSULTATION COMMENTS / NOTES HERE 2.1.1 are gradually restructured to achieve an appropriately diverse mosaic appropriate diversity of species, sizes, Management planning documentation Discussion with the owner/manager Maps Field observation.
-Restructuring should be planned and implemented in conformance with good forest design practice.
+Owners/managers should demonstrate awareness of current good practice guidance.
+MAKE CONSULTATION COMMENTS The use of the word avoids in r when often works are needed requirement is not needed as n ninimises covers it.
+'Avoid' gives the impression that no works will be carried out 2.7 Woodland restructuring 2.7.1 Even-aged woodlands shall be are gradually restructured to achieve an appropriately diverse mosaic appropriate diversity of in-stand structure, species, sizes, ages, spatial scales, and regeneration cycles and open space.
+This structural diversity shall be is maintained or enhanced.
+Management planning documentation Discussion with the owner/manager Maps Field observation.
+Restructuring should be planned and implemented in conformance with good forest design practice, improving forest resilience and biodiversity practice.
 A greater degree of uniformity may be appropriate in very small woodlands.
-In larger even-aged plantations, the age structure may be improved through: Phased felling Prescribing restocking, which will provide options for further diversification and reduction in coupe size at the end of the next rotation Designing future coupes with windfirm edges.
+In larger even-aged plantations, the age structure structural diversity may be improved through: Phased felling Prescribing restocking, which will provide options for further diversification and reduction in coupe size at the end of the next rotation Designing future coupes with windfirm edges Adoption of lower-impact silvicultural systems Planning for future veteran trees and standing deadwood.
 Smaller coupe sizes should be favoured for economic, environmental and social reasons.
-Site factors favouring larger coupe sizes might include: Windthrow risk Landscape scale Agreed if the WMU is large enough for multiple operations to achieve this aim while being profitable.
-It may be that small sites are restructured in one go as the expense of bringing machinery to site does not allow for multiple visits.
-Small sites need to be commercially viable in order to be managed.
+Site factors favouring larger coupe sizes might include: Windthrow risk Landscape scale Historical plantation design Milter habitats.
+Adoption of lower-impact silvicultural systems